How to learn Italian word stress and intonation patterns

 - Note and practice the pitch changes and stress patterns from spoken Italian materials.

-In summary, mastering Italian word stress and intonation requires understanding the common stress rules—primarily penultimate syllable stress and stress marks—and actively listening to and imitating native speech patterns to grasp the pitch melodies that distinguish statements, questions, and emotions in Italian conversation.
+Mastering Italian word stress and intonation requires clear understanding of the general rules—primarily penultimate syllable stress and stress marks—and an active engagement with native speech patterns to internalize pitch melodies that differentiate statements, questions, and emotions.
+Combining theoretical knowledge with practical techniques such as shadowing, minimal pairs, and contextual practice leads to natural, expressive Italian pronunciation.